pudly/schmopera-hugo/content/articles/idomeneo.md

 If you're not up on your Greek/Trojan history, there's little to save you in the pages of Mozart's score.
 We are not introduced to these characters - rather, dropped in to view a window in the lives of large mythological figures, with personal histories that are assumed to be familiar.
 That assumption was likely a stretch in the 18th century, let alone today.

 My curiosity was piqued for this revival of Opera Atelier's production of _Idomeneo_, first put up in 2008.
 Mozart is on the late end of the 17th- and 18th-century works that are Atelier's focus, making it an interesting test of the tried-and-true aesthetic of Co-Artistic Directors Marshall Pynkoski and Jeannette Lajeunesse Zingg.

+"There's a serious storm brewing," said Pynkoski in his pre-show audience address, "and I predict major turbulence ahead."
+He was referring to the the storm that the sea god Neptune churns up, hurling Idomeneo and his sailors onto the shores of Crete.
+But there was turbulence too, as this production resounded in the Ed Mirvish Theatre.

 *
 * painted backdrop, 2 benches stage right and left - classic Atelier set
-* "there's a serious storm brewing, and I predict major turbulence ahead"
+*
 * heaving male form (Neptune)
 * Meghan sounds her best yet as Ilia
 * slight echo in theatre, almost like a meta-theatrical effect